idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/systems/kernels.md

-# Kernel System
+# (FV)Kernel System

-A system for computing the residual contribution from a volumetric term within a [!ac](PDE) using the Galerkin finite element method.
+A system for computing the residual contribution from a [!ac](PDE) term discretized using FEM or FVM.

 !---